Friedrich Hayek: Social and political philosophy

+Two traditions in the theory of liberty

 In the latter half of his career, Hayek made a number of contributions to social and political philosophy which he based on his views on the limits of human knowledge and the idea of spontaneous order in social institutions.
 He argues in favour of a society organised around a market order in which the apparatus of state is employed almost (though not entirely) exclusively to enforce the legal order (consisting of abstract rules and not particular commands) necessary for a market of free individuals to function.
 These ideas were informed by a moral philosophy derived from epistemological concerns regarding the inherent limits of human knowledge.
 Hayek argued that his ideal individualistic and free-market polity would be self-regulating to such a degree that it would be "a society which does not depend for its functioning on our finding good men for running it".